- 6 min read

-The customer has been an integral part of any business.
+Customer has been an integral part of any business.
 No business can survive without it.
-The Customer-first approach seems to be an obvious approach in this rapidly changing and digitally connected world.
-Though this term is not recently coined, the understanding of its implications is vital.
-To grasp the real essence of the term, I would like to talk about how this approach has been evolved by the time and why it holds utmost importance.
+Customer-first approach seems to be an obvious approach in this rapidly changing and digitally connected world.
+Though this term is not recently coined, an understanding of its implications is vital.
+To grasp the real essence of the term, I would like to talk about how this approach has been evolved over time and why it holds utmost importance.

-This approach has also evolved and played an important role along with the most used search engine – Google’s algorithm’s continuous evolution.
-Have you heard this funny saying “The best place to hide a dead body is page 2 of google search results”?
-With time the content started increasing dramatically, one could no more trust in the content-first approach only.
+This approach has also evolved and played an important role along with the most used search engine - Google’s algorithm’s continuous evolution.
+Have you heard this funny saying “The best place to hide a dead body is page 2 of Google search results”?
+With time the content started increasing dramatically, and one could no longer trust on content first approach only.
 Content needed to be more meaningful and properly designed to grab the attention of readers.
-And to make content easily found on smarter search engines, one needed to fine-tune it with best SEO practices.
+And to make content easily found on smarter search engines, one needs to fine-tune it with best SEO practices.

-Is this the truth, “Say Goodbye to Your Marketing Plan if You Ignore Mobile”?
+Is this true, “Say Goodbye to Your Marketing Plan if You Ignore Mobile?”
 It might not be a truth a few years back, but today if you just look around then you will find someone using a mobile phone every minute.
-Today’s mobile phones are not only calling devices.
+Today’s mobile phones are not only the calling devices.
 They are much smarter than that.
 You can read your favorite articles, take pictures, listen to music, or can handle your complete business using that.
-A recent Forbes article says e-Commerce is growing at a rate of over 16% per year, while mobile grows at over 68%.
-With having such a significant proportion of traffic on mobile, you will have to address how your website or app content will look on mobile.
-And this traffic proportion is getting so valuable, that even Google has started penalizing websites that are not mobile optimized.
+A recent Forbes article says e-commerce is growing at a rate of over 16% per year, while mobile grows at over 68%.
+With such a significant proportion of traffic on mobile, you will have to address how your website or app content will look on mobile.
+And this traffic proportion is getting so valuable, that even Google has started penalizing websites that are not mobile-optimized.

 - 81% of US online shoppers are more likely to make additional purchases, either online or in a store, as a result of emails based on previous shopping behaviors and preferences. – (Harris Interactive)